 The good news about psoriasis is that it’s a non-communicable disease which, although exhausting to live with, is not life-threatening.
 Yet there is a need for way better news for those individuals afflicted by this incurable condition of constant flare-ups of unsightly skin patches and nerve-racking itch and pain.

-Unfortunately, the diverse symptoms require a cocktail of various synthetic drugs, from anti-inflammatories and immunosuppressants to antipruritics and analgesics, which can produce a whole gamut of new undesirable side effects.
+Unfortunately, the diverse symptoms require a cocktail of various synthetic drugs.
+The drugs can range from anti-inflammatories and immunosuppressants to antipruritics and analgesics.
+These can produce a whole gamut of new undesirable side effects.

 Natural remedies, on the other hand, seem to provide substantial relief without unpleasant side effects.

 Acupuncture allays the pain for some patients.
 Others ease their aches and itches by practicing meditation, yoga or some type of low-impact exercise which can tune the mind away from the symptoms.
 A change in diet and regular salt baths also can provide respite from itchiness and discomfort.
 Yet, among all of the nature-based therapies, there is only one which can often single-handedly soothe the various obstacles brought on by psoriasis.
 Its name is Cannabidiol (CBD) oil.